York13Pud/python-django-training/notes.md

 Queries are stored in the *views.py* file.

-A reference of some query types in Django are stored [here](./assets/images/notes/07-querysets-list.png)
+A reference of some query types in Django are stored [here](./assets/images/notes/07-querysets-list.png).

+## <font color="LightGreen">Django Model Forms</font>

+A Django model form is a way for Django to create a web form that is based on a defined model in an app.

+A csrf token is required in the entry form to ensure that what is submitted is not modified in-transit.